timothywarner/elements/README.md

 - Understand the unique strengths and behaviors of each LLM and leverage them strategically in multi-chat sessions
 - "LLM Pillar Jumping": Use insights from one LLM session to support or refine another
 - Consider "A/B testing" LLMs against each other for more grounded and reliable answers
+- Get vulnerable with your AI (in trusted, secure sessions) to receive maximally personalized results—the more context you provide about your unique situation, the more tailored and valuable the response
+- Leverage "meta-prompting" by asking the AI to craft system messages, design prompts, and optimize instructions—let the AI help you become better at using AI

 ## Tim's Essential Tech Writing Bookshelf